googleapis/gapic-generator-ruby/shared/output/gapic/templates/showcase/README.md

 # Ruby Client for the Client Libraries Showcase API

-API Client library for the Client Libraries Showcase API
+Showcase represents both a model API and an integration testing surface for client library generator consumption.

-google-showcase is the official client library for the Client Libraries Showcase API.
+Showcase represents both a model API and an integration testing surface for client library generator consumption.

 https://github.com/googleapis/googleapis